damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

  ![Image of functional tree of template](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Functional%20tree%20for%20template.jpg)

+ You can use this template on GitHub to define the fuctional tree of your project/product.

  <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FFunctional%20tree%20for%20template.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FFunctional%20tree.png">Edit in diagrams.net</a>

  2. Name of modeling language